 Why is this wrong?
 This is a mistake when your website is available in more than one language.
 You need to make sure your users get a clear understanding of your banner.

 💡 The content of the banner also differs depending on the region of users.
-For example, California has its own data protection law called the CCPA, which requires mentioning specific information.
+For example, California has its own data protection law called the CPRA (CCPA amendment), which requires mentioning specific information.

 A Consent Management Platform (CMP) like iubenda can help you.
 You can pre-select your desired languages, and the software automatically shows a cookie banner that is compliant with the applicable law in the correct language(s), depending on the user’s geolocation.

 Why is this wrong?
 According to the law on cookies, no cookie can be installed on the user’s browser without their consent.
 This means that scripts of a Facebook Like button, for example, can’t be executed.